arthi1217/PRODIGY_ML_03/README.md

 # PRODIGY_ML_03

-# Task 3 – Cats vs Dogs Image Classification
+# Task 3 – Cats vs Dogs Classification using SVM

 ## Objective
-To build a machine learning model that classifies images as either cats or dogs.
+To classify images of cats and dogs using a Support Vector Machine (SVM) model.

 ## Description
-This project implements an image classification model to distinguish between cat and dog images using supervised learning techniques.
+This project implements an image classification system that distinguishes between cats and dogs using supervised machine learning.
+The model is trained on labeled image data and predicts the class of unseen images.

+## Files
+-svm_cats_dogs.py – Python script containing the SVM model implementation -README.md – Project documentation

+## Dataset
+The dataset consists of images of cats and dogs.
+Due to GitHub file upload limitations, the dataset is not included in this repository.

 ## Input
 - Images of cats and dogs